Shore Capital Reiterates “Buy” Rating for Rathbone Brothers (LON:RAT)

-Shore Capital reiterated their buy rating on shares of Rathbone Brothers (LON:RAT) in a research report sent to investors on Thursday morning, Digital Look reports.
+Rathbone Brothers (LON:RAT)‘s stock had its “buy” rating reissued by equities researchers at Shore Capital in a report released on Thursday, Digital Look reports.

-RAT has been the subject of several other reports.
-Liberum Capital reiterated a hold rating and issued a GBX 1,735 ($22.67) price target on shares of Rathbone Brothers in a research report on Thursday.
-Berenberg Bank lifted their price target on Rathbone Brothers from GBX 2,000 ($26.13) to GBX 2,100 ($27.44) and gave the company a buy rating in a research report on Thursday, May 6th.
+RAT has been the topic of several other reports.
+Liberum Capital restated a “hold” rating and issued a GBX 1,735 ($22.67) target price on shares of Rathbone Brothers in a research note on Thursday.
+Berenberg Bank boosted their target price on Rathbone Brothers from GBX 2,000 ($26.13) to GBX 2,100 ($27.44) and gave the company a “buy” rating in a research note on Thursday, May 6th.
 Two investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average target price of GBX 1,949.14 ($25.47).
+The stock currently has an average rating of “Buy” and an average target price of GBX 1,949.14 ($25.47).

 Shares of RAT opened at GBX 1,871.76 ($24.45) on Thursday.
 The company has a market capitalization of £1.10 billion and a price-to-earnings ratio of 39.33.
 The company has a fifty day moving average price of GBX 1,814.16.
 The company has a debt-to-equity ratio of 14.94, a quick ratio of 0.15 and a current ratio of 1.12.
 Rathbone Brothers has a 1 year low of GBX 1,364 ($17.82) and a 1 year high of GBX 1,952 ($25.50).